 - A “complete package” offering the Coordinator Monitor for management and Build Monitor for visually tracking the build process.

-This article demonstrates how IncrediBuild’s XGE interfaces were used for distributed generation of terrain tiles to be rendered in flight simulation software.
-Thanks to XGE, a complete off-line preprocessing step could be easily accelerated from days to hours.
+This article demonstrates how Incredibuild was used for distributed generation of terrain tiles to be rendered in flight simulation software.
+Thanks to Incredibuild, a complete off-line preprocessing step could be easily accelerated from days to hours.

 About VR Group